pinterest/ktlint/documentation/release-latest/docs/faq.md

     import foo.*
     ```

-## How do I globally disable a rule without `.editorconfig`?

-When using Ktlint CLI, you may pass a list of disabled rules via the `--disabled_rules` command line flag.
-The value is a comma separated list of rule id's that have to be disabled.
-The rule id must be fully qualified (e.g. must be prefixed with the rule set id).

 ## Why is `.editorconfig` property `disabled_rules` deprecated and how do I resolve this?

 The `.editorconfig` properties `disabled_rules` and `ktlint_disabled_rules` are deprecated as of KtLint version `0.48` and are removed in version `0.49`.
 Those properties contain a comma separated list of rules which are disabled.
 Using a comma separated list of values has some disadvantages.